TFT8/addons/tft_identities/README.md

 # TFT Identities

-Simple addon with insignia patches and custom faces for TFT8.
+Simple addon with insignia patches for TFT8.